percona/everest-doc/docs/index.md

 # Introduction to Percona Everest

-Everest is an open-source private database-as-a-service is a private that enables developers to quickly deploy code, scale deployments, and reduce database administration overhead.
+Percona Everest is an open-source private database-as-a-service that enables developers to quickly deploy code, scale deployments, and reduce database administration overhead.
 It also gives them control over their data, database configuration, and DBaaS costs.

 Percona Everest offers a complete suite of database services, such as setup, deployment, monitoring, management, backup, restore, scaling, and other crucial operations.